SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     (<#parameter type#>) -> <#return type#>

+The *parameter type* is comma-separated list of types.
-Because the *parameter type* and the *return type* can be a tuple type, function types support functions and methods that take multiple parameters and return multiple values.
+Because the *return type* can be a tuple type, function types support functions and methods that return multiple values.

 A parameter of the function type ``() -> T``
 (where ``T`` is any type)